Here is a heart-touching story of a devotee who witnessed the manifestation of God purely out of his devotional sentiment.

 Unlettered, devoted, and hardworking, Dhanna was a servant in the house of a brahmin.
-His master, considered elite, was a priest well versed in chanting the Vedas and an expert in conducting religious ceremonies.
+His master, considered elite, was a priest, well versed in chanting the Vedas and an expert in conducting religious ceremonies.
 The brahmin was a Vaishnava and an ardent devotee of Krishna.
 He was devout in carrying out his daily rituals.
-He worshiped Krishna on shaligrama shila, a type of stone found in Gandaki river.
-Since times immemorial, it has been a common practice among the Vaishnavas to worship shaligrama.
+He worshiped Krishna on a shaligrama shila, a type of stone found in the Gandaki river.
+Since time immemorial, it has been common practice among the Vaishnavas to worship a shaligrama.

-Dhanna always felt a natural attraction towards shaligrama and he longed to worship Krishna on that sanctum stone.
-Many times he requested the brahmin for a shaligram shila and the method of worship.
+Dhanna always felt a natural attraction towards the shaligrama and he longed to worship Krishna on that sanctum stone.
+Many times he made a request to the brahmin for a shaligram shila and the method of worship.
 The brahmin, however, considered Dhanna a simpleton.

 Whenever Dhanna raised the topic, his master told him that he was unworthy and unfit.
 He told Dhanna that elaborate procedures and rituals were needed to worship God and that since Dhanna was not a brahmin he had little chance.
 Dhanna was disappointed but not disheartened.

-During his lunch hour, he bathed that “ordinary stone” and offered it a seat on the floor he sat and clothes made from used but washed tatters.
-He opened his tiffin; it had four chapatis, unleavened bread, made from corn flour and spinach.
+During his lunch hour, he bathed that ‘ordinary stone’, offered it clothes made from used but washed tatters, and gave it a seat on the floor where he sat.
+He opened his tiffin; it had four chapatis (unleavened bread) made from corn flour and spinach.
 He spread them in front of the stone and invited Krishna with the greatest fervor.
 A few minutes passed but there was no sign of Krishna.
-Dhanna increased his intensity and resolved to not eat till Krishna partook of his lunch.
+Dhanna increased his intensity and resolved not to eat until Krishna partook of his lunch.
 The lunch hour passed.
 No sign of Krishna.
 Dhanna was starting to feel really hungry.
 He persisted, however.

 Another two hours later, his master came looking for Dhanna.
 Upon inquiry, Dhanna told him the whole story.
-Brahmin laughed his head off and called him the greatest fool of all times.
-He told him that this was how God accepted the offerings.
+The brahmin laughed his head off and called him the greatest fool of all time.
+He told him that this was how God accepted offerings.
 That, Dhanna’s job was to offer and that God had accepted it.
 But he sat unmoved.

-He said that he was real, his food was real, therefore, if God really accepted his food, He would have eaten for real.
-Brahmin shook his head in disgust and disbelief and told him that he had better either show up at work right away or lose his job.
+He said that God was real, his food was real, therefore, if God really accepted his food, He would have eaten for real.
+The brahmin shook his head in disgust and disbelief and told him that he had better either show up at work right away or lose his job.
 Dhanna did not respond, he was too lost in his own world.

 Gallons of tears, thousands of calls, eight sunsets, and almost two hundred hours later, Krishna manifested his form in front of Dhanna.
 Krishna, in His glory, with that most charismatic smile, with that maddening fragrance that emitted naturally from Him, with those eyes that contained the brilliance of a million suns, that radiance on his face like that of infinite full moons, sat right next to Dhanna.
 He started eating the chapatis.
 Dhanna watched unblinking; he was not surprised though, for, his faith and resolve underscored his belief of Krishna actually partaking of his offerings.